hermit-os/kernel/README.md

 1. Please make sure that you cloned this repository and all its submodules.
 2. To configure the system, run the *configure* script in the directory, which contains this *README*.
-   Fine tuning of the installation directories, e.g., with the flag `--prefix` is currently not supported.
-   HermitCore, the cross-compiler and the demo applications will be installed in subdirectories of this repository.
+   With the flag `--with-toolchain`, the HermitCore's complete cross toolchain (cross compiler, binutils, etc.) will be downloaded and built.
+   **NOTE**: This requires write access to the installation directory, which is specified by the flag `--prefix`.
    At the end of this *README* in section *Tips* you find hints to enable optimization for the target.
-3. The command `make all` build the the HermitCore kernel, the cross-compiler, and the demo applications.
+3. The command `make all` build the the HermitCore kernel and depending on the configuration flags the cross toolchain.
+4. Install the kernel with `make install`.
+5. Build all example applications with `make examples`.
-4. To start a virtual machine and to boot a small Linux version use the command `make qemu`.
+6. To start a virtual machine and to boot a small Linux version use the command `make qemu`.
    Per default, the virtual machine has 10 cores, 2 NUMA nodes, and 8 GiB RAM.
    To increase or to decrease the machine size, the label `qemu` in the Makefile has to be modified accordingly.
-5. Inside the VM runs a small Linux system, which already includes the patches for HermitCore.
+7. Inside the VM runs a small Linux system, which already includes the patches for HermitCore.
    Per NUMA node (= HermitCore isle) there is a directory called `isleX` under `/sys/hermit` , where `X` represents the NUMA node ID.
    The demo applications are located in the directories `/hermit/usr/{tests,benchmarks}`.
    A HermitCore loader is already registered.